 26.10 - 2017.
-Category: News Kosmos surveying oil potential near Dakhla again?Over the past 24 hours, WSRW has observed a resumed seabed exploration north of Dakhla, in the block operated by American oil company Kosmos Energy in collaboration with Scotland's Cairn Energy.
+Category: Archive 2017 Kosmos surveying oil potential near Dakhla again?Over the past 24 hours, WSRW has observed a resumed seabed exploration north of Dakhla, in the block operated by American oil company Kosmos Energy in collaboration with Scotland's Cairn Energy.

 31.03 - 2017.
 Category: Archive 2017 Polisario protests Kosmos/Cairn exploration in occupied watersThe national liberation movement of Western Sahara has sent a protest letter to the Texas based company Kosmos Energy, that explores for oil offshore the waters of occupied Western Sahara for the Moroccan government.